TerrainWorks-Seattle/ChannelGeometry/ChannelGeometry.md

 number of channels makes the river difficult to comprehensively survey.

-The Oregon Department of Fish and Wildlife has conducted two surveys of the Sprague.
+The Oregon Department of Fish and Wildlife has conducted two surveys of the Sprague in 2014.
 The reach survey focused on documenting channel geometry for river reaches, and the habitat survey focused on documenting channel geometry for different habitat units.
 Our goal is to use these measurements to improve existing channel geometry models and tailor them to the Sprague.
 Let’s examine the reach survey data.

 ``` r
 datafile <- "/Users/alexahaucke/Documents/GitHub/ChannelGeometry/Sprague_Reach_Habitat_updated.csv"